osm-search/Nominatim/docs/admin/Deployment-Python.md

 ### Installing the required packages

-The recommended way to deploy Python ASGI application is to run the ASGI runner (uvicorn)[https://uvicorn.org/] together with (gunicorn)[https://gunicorn.org/] HTTP server.
+The recommended way to deploy a Python ASGI application is to run the ASGI runner (uvicorn)[https://uvicorn.org/] together with (gunicorn)[https://gunicorn.org/] HTTP server.
 We use Falcon here as the web framework.